gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-06/index.md

 All the module variables have been updated to use concrete types based on the new type system introduced in terraform 0.12.0.
 You can learn more about the types in [the official documentation](https://www.terraform.io/docs/configuration/types.html).

 Note that as part of this, we switched to using `null` to indicate unset values when passing them through to resources.
-If you were previously using a 0 value (`""` for strings and `0` for numbers), review the module `vars.tf` file to double check if the 0 value has been converted to a `null`.
+If you were previously using a 0 value (`&quot;&quot;` for strings and `0` for numbers), review the module `vars.tf` file to double check if the 0 value has been converted to a `null`.